-Looking for some fun books for Presidents Day?
+Looking for some fun books about presidents to read on President’s Day?
 These are informational and delightful, whether you’re reading them aloud to a classroom or with your own children!

 What librarian doesn’t like a holiday (especially because if you work in a public library or school, you pretty much always get the day off)?
 In addition to a chance to sleep in, it’s also a great excuse to put together a little list of books you love.
 Hurrah for President’s Day.